ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 From now on `keyNew ("/array/#10", KEY_END)` will create a `Key` with name `/array/#_10`, to make arrays more user-friendly while preserving numerical ordering.

 The whole internal implementation for `keySetName`, `keyAddName`, etc. has been completely rewritten.
-If you rely on specific behaviour of Elektra's Keynames and have already taken the two changes above into account, please refer to the newly created [Keyname documentation](../keynames) and (easier to read) [Python reference implementation](../keynames/keynames.py).
+If you rely on specific behaviour of Elektra's Keynames and have already taken the two changes above into account, please refer to the newly created [Keyname documentation](../keynames) and [Python reference implementation](../keynames/keynames.py).

 **Other keyname-related changes**